rehierl/html-outliner-spec/issue-associations.md

 and the `current section` variable will be changed to reference these new implied sections.

+Both of the above cases need to be taken into consideration as heading elements do contain inner non-element #text nodes that contain the headings title.

+If a heading's inner #text node is associated with the heading's section, then that #text node will appear as if it were a sibling node of the heading element.
+So with that in mind, this step is **bugged**.
+In contrary to the other bugs, this can not be fixed easily.

+**TODO** - "associate node with section" will result in a flat list of nodes - what is the intended use? - would it be better to only associate direct child nodes?

+when adding a node to the list, check if it is a descendant of the last node that was added to the list - can this checking be simplified (tree traversal)?

+NOTE - This will only apply for any nodes that are inner child nodes of a heading element - i.e. the #text nodes that define the title of a heading element.

 When exiting a heading element, the `current section` variable will remain unchanged - i.e. it will keep referencing the section of the heading element being exited.

-NOTE - With regards to [type 5](#type-5), all cases work as intended.
+NOTE - With regards to the current step, this last case will as intended.
 That is, other nodes will be associated with the section of the last heading element.

 <!-- ======================================================================= -->
 <h3 id="type-5">Type 5 - Associate non-element node X with parent.section</h3>